oresmus/glsl-sandbox/README.md

     % cd static
     % jekyll serve

-(Of course this only works if you already have jekyll.)
+(Of course this only works if you already have jekyll.
+This is not using jekyll except as a static web server -- any other basic server would probably do just as well.)